RaulPPelaez/Naga_KeypadMapper/README.md

 For a key multiple actions may be defined.
 They will be executed sequentially.

-An example `mapping_xx.txt` configuration file is the following:
+An example `keyMap.txt` configuration file is the following:

     #Comments are accepted
     config=defaultConfig